YouTube TV is Google’s answer to a TV streaming service and it’s available to everyone who lives in the United States.

 How to watch YouTube TV on your TV

-First thing's first, you'll need to sign up for a free trial of the service.
-Once that's done, you can either tune in on your browser (tv.youtube.com) or find the YouTube TV app on your iOS and Android phone or tablet.
+First thing's first, you'll need to sign up for a free trial of the service (opens in new tab).
+Once that's done, you can either tune in on your browser (tv.youtube.com (opens in new tab)) or find the YouTube TV app on your iOS and Android phone or tablet.

-Now, it's also worth pointing out that to access YouTube TV, not only are you going to need a subscription to the service but also an internet service plan from one of your local ISPs (for most folks, that's AT&T, Spectrum, Verizon).
+It's also worth pointing out that to access YouTube TV, not only are you going to need a subscription to the service but also an internet service plan from one of your local ISPs (for most folks, that's AT&T, Spectrum, Verizon).

-Why YouTube TV is new, but important
+Why YouTube TV is the right choice for you

 Why is YouTube TV so big?
 It offers live TV without ever calling the cable company.
 People love it because they can watch and record live TV as it happens without paying for 1,000 channels they'll never watch.